gillian-guide/gillian-guide.github.io/docs/en/enhancements.md

 ## [VAmbience](https://gtaforums.com/topic/981402-vambience/)

-This mod adds background noise to the game, such as driving and shooting, alike to GTA V. Highly customizable.
+This mod adds background noise to the game, such as driving and shooting, alike to GTA V.

 <h3>Installation</h3>

 1. Go to the latest [Release](https://github.com/ClonkAndre/VAmbience/releases/latest) page.
 2. Download the :material-zip-box:`VAmbience.vx.x.zip`.
 3. Extract the archive into the game folder.
 Replace files if needed.
+4. Configure :material-file-cog:`VAmbience.ini` as you wish.

 ---